Cianidos/randomart/readme.md

 Inspired by <https://github.com/tsoding/randomart>

-Now base one, one evening, version are presented.
+Now it's a one-evening implementation.

-Further more optimized version will be added.
+A further optimized version will be added.
+Also, shader generation, live update GUI with Time parameter will be added.

 ## Quick start